maelfabien/maelfabien/README.md

 - Speech Processing
 - A bit of data engineering, since I'd like my next professional experience to be as a Machine Learning Engineering

-I started this blog in September 2018 for several reasons:
+I started my blog in September 2018 for several reasons:
 - Writing helps me understand.
 Pictures and schemas too.
 I am trying to combine both in my articles.
 - I did most of my studies in English, although it's not my native language.
 This blog is a way to keep writing.
 - Data Science is moving fast.
 Reading about AI-related news could be a full-time job.
 I learn best by doing projects.
 So I post most of them here.